 I tested each system using the same project data set and looked at how easily the software handled item libraries, cost updates, integrations, and reporting.
 I also spoke with builders using these tools daily to see how they perform under real conditions, not just in product demos.

-Buildern stands out because it connects estimating with every other stage of a project’s financial workflow.
+Buildern connects estimating with every other stage of a project’s financial workflow.
 Once an estimate is approved, it turns into a live budget that updates automatically as bills, purchase orders, or timesheets are added.
 Its connection eliminates the risk of numbers drifting apart between estimating and actual costs.

 Key strengths: